shamitad/WEN/README.md

 - X-ray FSOD: We use the train set of X-ray FSOD for training and the test set of X-ray FSOD for evaluation.
 We randomly split the 20 object classes into 15 base classes and 5 novel classes, and we consider 3 random splits.
 The splits can be found in [fsdet/data/datasets/builtin_meta.py](fsdet/data/datasets/builtin_meta.py).
 (Note that in this repository, **the X-ray FSOD dataset is named RFS**).
+Place the dataset under `~/FSOD` to match the default path used by the code.
+If you store it elsewhere, update `fsdet/data/datasets/builtin.py` and `fsdet/data/datasets/meta_rfs.py` accordingly.
-The default seed of X-ray FSOD that is used to report performace in research papers can be found in the folder: Xray FSOD/train/split.(Download Link: If you want to access the dataset, please sign the <a href="./Commitment.pdf">PDF</a> file and send it to cvresearcher@163.com.
-After receiving your request, we will rely with the download link soon.)
+(The default seed of X-ray FSOD that is used to report performance in research papers can be found in the folder: Xray FSOD/train/split.
+Download link: sign the <a href="./Commitment.pdf">PDF</a> file and send it to cvresearcher@163.com.
+After receiving your request, we will reply with the link.)

 ## Code Structure